Stephen Hillenburg: Early life and education

-Stephen McDannell Hillenburg was born on August 21, 1961 at Fort Sill, a United States Army base in Lawton, Oklahoma, where his father, Kelly N. Hillenburg Jr. (1936–2006), worked for the military; Kelly Hillenburg was a Methodist.
+Stephen McDannell Hillenburg was born on August 21, 1961 at Fort Sill, a United States Army base in Lawton, Oklahoma, where his father, Kelly Nathaniel Hillenburg Jr. (July 16, 1936–August 30, 2006), worked for the military; Kelly Hillenburg was a Methodist.
 Stephen's mother, Nancy (née Dufour), taught visually impaired students and came from a Methodist family.
 When he was a year old, the family moved to Orange County, California, where his father began a career as a draftsman and designer in the aerospace industry.
 His younger brother, Bryan, eventually became a draftsman/designer as well.

 When an interviewer asked Stephen Hillenburg what he was like as a child, he replied that he was "probably well-meaning and naive like all kids."
 His passion for sea life can be traced to his childhood, when films by Jacques Cousteau, a French oceanographer, made a strong impression on him.
 Hillenburg said that Cousteau "provided a view into that world", which he had not known existed.
 He liked to explore tide pools as a child, bringing home objects that "should have been left there and that ended up dying and smelling really bad."

 Hillenburg also developed his interest in art at a young age.
 His first drawing was of an orange slice.
 An illustration which he drew in third grade, depicting "a bunch of army men ... kissing and hugging instead of fighting", brought him the first praise for his artwork, when his teacher commended it.
 "Of course, this is 1970...
 She liked it because, I mean, obviously that was in the middle of [the Vietnam War].
 She was, I would imagine, not a hundred percent for the war like a lot of people then. ...
 I had no idea about the implications, really, because I just thought it was a funny idea.
 I remember that still, that moment when she said, 'oh my gosh, look at that'", Hillenburg elaborated.
 It was then when he knew he "had some [creative] skill".
 He asserted that his artistry came from his mother's side, despite his father being a draftsman, noting that his maternal grandmother was "really, really gifted" and a "great painter".
 In the 1970s, someone took Hillenburg to the International Tournée of Animation at the Los Angeles County Museum of Art.
 He was "knocked out" by the foreign animated films, including Dutch animator Paul Driessen's The Killing of an Egg (1977).
-"That was the film that I thought was uniquely strange and that lodged itself in my head early on," he recounted.
+"That was the film that I thought was uniquely strange and that lodged itself in my head early on.", he recounted.

 "I've always been interested in art and making things, but I chose not to go to art school because I thought I needed to do something else.
 Art was a tough way to make a living.
 I've always done both.
 I just kind of figured that the marine biology would be a career and the art would be something I did for my own self-expression."